publiccodenet/about/organization/staff-code-of-conduct.md

 Any personal interest or any interest in any business or organisation that could compromise the respect of these obligations must be declared immediately.

 Outside activities covered by these rules, paid or unpaid, must first be approved.
-Staff members must also inform their manager if:

-* their spouse is employed and where; or
-* a personal interest that might impair their independence or any other conflict of interest occurs, in the course of performance of their duties.
+Staff members must also inform their manager if a personal interest that might impair their independence or any other conflict of interest occurs, in the course of performance of their duties.

 ## Receiving gifts